-Chiropractic works by attempting to normalize spinal motion in the hopes of restoring your own inborn ability to be healthy.
-When under the proper control of your nervous system, all the cells, tissue, and organs of your body are designed to resist disease and ill health.
+Chiropractic works by attempting to normalize spinal motion and function.
 The chiropractic approach to better health is to locate and help remove interference to your natural state of being healthy and to educate you on proper diet, exercise and posture.

 Many patients consult a chiropractor because they have a pinched nerve.

 Because of the way the spine is designed, abnormal spinal function caused from physical trauma,emotional tensions, or chemical toxins may affect the delicate tissues of the spinal cord and nerve roots.

 While commonly associated with the spine, the pinched nerve (compressive lesion) is actually rare.
 Researchers suggest that only 10% to 15% of spine related problems are caused by direct pressure of bone on nerve tissue!
 This may result in numbness, burning or a pins and needles feeling.

 More frequently, nerves are irritated (facilitative lesion).
 This is caused when nerve tissue is rubbed, scraped, stretched by a loss of spinal curve, or irritated be malfunctioning spinal joints.

 Technically, a disc can’t slip.